 Consider how you can best leverage any software your firm currently offers – and whether you may need to invest in additional digital infrastructure – to deliver online interactions that are just as personalized, high-quality and seamless as the in-person variety.
 Many useful and cost-effective tools are available, including virtual conference rooms and workspaces, as well as video, audio, and collaboration platforms.
 The tools that are right for you will depend on your current workflow and processes, the technical savvy of your existing clients and staff, as well as your firm’s policies regarding the addition of any hardware or software platforms.

-For more insights and actionable ideas for elevating your digital client experience, please see our Digitally Engaged Financial Professional brochure (for financial advisor use only), part of Nuveen’s comprehensive Building a Better Practice program.
-You can also reach out to your Nuveen Advisor Consultant.
+For more insights and actionable ideas for elevating your digital client experience, please see our Digitally engaged financial professional brochure (registration required), part of Nuveen’s Building a better practice program.